terrier-org/pyterrier/docs/troubleshooting/inspection.rst

 .. code-block:: none

-    /pyterrier/_evaluation/_validation.py:41: UserWarning: Transformer XXX ((AA >> BB)) at position Z failed to validate: Cannot determine outputs for (AA >> BB) with inputs:
+    /pyterrier/_evaluation/_validation.py:41: UserWarning: Experiment Pipeline Validation Report

+    The following pipelines could not be validated (i.e., it is unclear what outputs they produce):
+     - Pipeline #X: XXX
-    ['qid', 'query'] - if your pipeline works, set validate='ignore'  to remove this warning, or add transform_output method to the transformers in this pipeline to clarify how it works
+    If these pipelines work, set validate='ignore' to remove this warning, or make them inspectable to clarify how they work.

 In both cases, if you are sure your pipeline works, as the warning suggests, you can set `validate='ignore'` kwarg when calling ``pt.Experiment``::